ManUtdMoon/homepage-qwzhang/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Qiwei Zhang is a PhD student of Psychology at the Institute of Psychology, CAS, advised by [Prof. Xingshan Li](http://eyemind.psych.ac.cn/lixs/enlixs.html).
+Her research interests include psycholinguistics, mechanism of Chinese reading and visual attention.
+She is now doing researches in exploring the relationships of word-frequency and character-frequency in Chinese Reading.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_QiweiZhang.pdf" "newtab" >}}CV{{< /staticref >}}.